Finite subdivision rule: Combinatorial Riemann mapping theorem

-Subdivision rules give a sequence of tilings of a surface, and tilings give an idea of distance, length, and area (by letting each tile have length and area 1).
+Subdivision rules provide a sequence of tilings of a surface, and tilings offer an intuitive understanding of distance, length, and area (by assigning each tile a length and area of 1).
 In the limit, the distances that come from these tilings may converge in some sense to an analytic structure on the surface.
-The Combinatorial Riemann Mapping Theorem gives necessary and sufficient conditions for this to occur.
+The combinatorial Riemann mapping theorem gives necessary and sufficient conditions for this to occur.